cf73/humanity/content/collections/partner_initiatives/oxfam-international.md

       -
         type: text
         text: '.
 Join Oxfam today and let’s build a more equal future—together."'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'How to get started: A menu of ideas'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: "Want to do something to fight poverty and hunger, but don't know where to start?
+Explore this list of time-tested action ideas for individuals and groups."
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'In keeping with Oxfam’s belief that everyone has a part to play in the fight against poverty and injustice, Oxfam Toolkits are designed for individuals and groups looking for a hands-on way to join the effort.
+These practical how-to guides collect ideas and advice from Oxfam’s experts as well as supporters around the country.
+Oxfam Toolkits represent an entry point into the world of activism—building a grassroots movement for change, one person at a time.'
 image: image-1710860924.jpeg
 collection_type: partner-initiative
 challenges: